Yoonbacca/lifting-tracker/README.md

 ## Usage

-This project can be used by anyone looking to streamline their README creation process.
+This project can be used by anyone looking to streamline their workouts.

 ## Credits